P2GX/prenatalppkt/README.md

 # prenatalppkt
 ============

-Transform raw sonagraphy data into phenopackets
+Library to transform raw sonagraphy data into phenopackets

 -------------------------------------------------------------------------------
 ## Why